 Beacon Sports Performance programming begins at age 10.

 Our team of certified personal trainers offers everything from helping you cross the finish line of your first marathon to workouts that improve your quality of life by making everyday movements easier for you.
 If you are interested in training, contact our Personal Training Coordinator.
-Personal training is offered only to members, and all training must be performed by a BHF Fitness employee.

-Cancellations for Personal Training need 12 hours’ notice to avoid being charged for the session.
+Cancellations for Personal Training need 12 hours notice to avoid being charged for the session.
 You may cancel directly with the trainer.
 If you can’t reach your trainer, contact BHF.
 In the case of a medical issue, sessions may be postponed.
 Restarting after an injury requires verification from a physician which includes information about your injury, recommended time off, and any restrictions.
-We work close with a Wellness SurroundCare Team to be sure you meet your goals in a safe manner.
+We work close with our Wellness SurroundCare Team to be sure you meet your goals in a safe manner.

-Granger and Elkhart: Parking is free in our surface parking lot on a first-come, first-serve basis.
+Granger and Elkhart: Parking is free in our surface parking lot on a first come, first serve basis.
 Club members are encouraged not to park immediately in front of the Sports Medicine / Physical Therapy entrance so that patients can most easily access their care providers.